hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 Switch to a new proper minimal Variant data type and Var's built on top of these Variants.
 There is no longer seperate hashmaps wrt different basic data types.
 Now there is a single hashmap for global vars and another (rather a stack of those) wrt local vars.
 The dest operands are also DataM's.
-The local var's can be specified to be of a specific type.

 * The overall flow is simplified and cleaned up as part of these and related changes.

+The global and local var's can be specified to be of a specific type or else based on the src data type, the new variable will auto infer its suitable type.

+Logic for Getting and Setting of variables moved into common helper logics.

 TODO